Company Name: Lifebrook

-The bonuses you’re eligible for depend on your rank.
+The bonuses you’re eligible for depends on your rank.
 You start off as an Independent Advocate.
-This gives you the income opportunities I mentioned above, along with 4% commission from the people you directly recruit (Level 1).
-The next level is Business Builder.
-With this one you earn 4% Level 1 and also 4% from Level 2.
+This gives you the income opportunities I mentioned above, along with a 4% commission from the people you directly recruit (Level 1).
+The next level is the Business Builder.
+With this one, you earn 4% Level 1 and also 4% from Level 2.
 But, you need to enroll three Independent Advocates to reach this rank.
 Those advocates all need to stay active to keep you there.

 The pattern continues as you go forward.
 With each new rank, you can earn from deeper levels in your team and other bonuses increase as well.
 But, so too do the requirements.

 There is also another tier altogether, which is the Executive Phase.
 This aspect becomes more complicated still and you need a high performing team to get into it.
 With this, you start earning from generations below you, rather than individual levels.
 The company describes it like this.

 The graphic isn’t all that helpful, but you would probably understand it by the time you actually got to that rank.
 Regardless, the idea is simply that you’re earning from more groups of people.